 Follow up on action items.
-During the meeting, participants probably generated several action items.
-It is likely that you'll need to follow up on the action items of others.
+After the meeting you probably have several action items.
+In addition, it is likely that you'll need to follow up on the action items of others.

-Conducting meetings standing up saves time yet keeps information flowing across the team.Bluedorn, A. C., Turban, D. B., & Love, M. S. (1999).
+Conducting meetings standing up saves time yet keeps information flowing across the team.
+See Bluedorn, A. C., Turban, D. B., & Love, M. S. (1999).
 The effects of stand-up and sit-down meeting formats on meeting outcomes.
 Journal of Applied Psychology, 84, 277-285.
-This technique is used by Johnson & Johnson Services Inc., Ritz-Carlton Company LLC, ThoughtWorks Inc., Agile Software, and Corning Inc.
+This technique is used by Johnson & Johnson, Ritz-Carlton, ThoughtWorks, Agile Software, and Corning.

-Source: Photo used by permission of Jason Yip.
+Photo used by permission by Jason Yip.

 Much like group development, team socialization takes place over the life of the team.
 The stages move from evaluation to commitment to role transition.
 Team norms are important for the team process and help to establish who is doing what for the team and how the team will function.
 Creating a team contract helps with this process.
 Keys to address in a team contract are team values and goals, team roles and leadership, team decision making, team communication expectations, and how team performance is characterized.
 Team meetings can help a team coordinate and share information.
-Effective meetings include preparation, management during the meeting, and follow-up on action items generated in the meeting.
+Effective meetings include preparation, management during the meeting, and follow up on action items generated in the meeting.

 - 1. Have the norms for most of the teams you have belonged to been formal or informal?
 How do you think that has affected these teams? - 2.
 Have you ever been involved in creating a team contract?
-Explain how you think that may have influenced how the team functioned. - 3.
+Explain how you think that may have influenced how the team functioned? - 3.
 Should the person requesting a meeting always prepare a meeting agenda?
 Why or why not? - 4.
 Do you think conducting team meetings standing up is a good idea?
 Why or why not?

-9.4 Barriers to Effective Teams
+13.4 Barriers to Effective Teams